MikaelEliasson/EntityFramework.Utilities/README.md

 ## The goal

+Performance!
+EF is quite fast in many cases nowdays but doing CUD over many entities is slooooow.
+This is a solution for that.

 EntityFramework.Utilities provides some batch operations for using EF that the EF team hasn't yet added for us.
 Suggestions are welcome!
 Pull requests are even more welcome:)

 Right now it's mostly to targeted at EF on SQL server but adding providers should be simple.
-Core EF doesn't really scale well to many entities in a single context or doing operations on many items.
-Here is a test run with EntitityFramework.Utilities on my laptop doing operations on a really simple object Comment(Text:string,Date:DateTime,Id:int,Reads:int)

-Batch iteration with 25 entities
-Insert entities: 50ms
-Update all entities with a: 46ms delete all entities with a: 4ms delete all entities: 6ms
-Batch iteration with 2500 entities
-Insert entities: 62ms
-Update all entities with a: 26ms delete all entities with a: 6ms delete all entities: 10ms
+###Example

+Here is a small extract from the performance section later in the document.

 Batch iteration with 25000 entities
-Insert entities: 362ms
-Update all entities with a: 170ms delete all entities with a: 14ms delete all entities: 98ms
-Batch iteration with 50000 entities
-Insert entities: 621ms
+Insert entities: 281ms
-Update all entities with a: 335ms delete all entities with a: 38ms delete all entities: 169ms
+Update all entities with a: 163ms delete all entities with a: 18ms delete all entities: 107ms
-Batch iteration with 1000000 entities
+Standard iteration with 25000 entities
-Insert entities: 12671ms
+Insert entities: 9601ms
-Update all entities with a: 1796ms delete all entities with a: 221ms delete all entities: 2921ms
+Update all entities with a: 457ms delete all entities with a: 250ms delete all entities: 5895ms

-This is on my ultrabook.
-Here I don't compare to anything so it's just to give you some overview about what to expext.

 ## Installing